Towards a Neural Lambda Calculus: Neurosymbolic AI Applied to the Foundations of Functional Programming: Building Experiments

 \section{Building Experiments}

-For each of the hypotheses outlined in the introduction, we propose a different task for our model to learn.
-The hypothesis \textbf{H1} is related to the task of performing the One-Step Beta Reduction (OBR).
-This hypothesis claims that the model is able to perform a single reduction step in $\lambda$-Calculus, taking a $\lambda$-term and transforming it according to the $\beta$-reduction rules.
+For each of the hypotheses outlined in the Introduction, we propose a different task for our model to learn.
+The hypothesis \textbf{H1} claims the model can perform a single-step computation in the $\lambda$-Calculus, that is, it can take a $\lambda$-term and transform it according to the single-step $\beta$-reduction rules of Definition \ref{def:one-step-rules} following a normal order strategy.
+We call this the One-Step Beta Reduction (OBR) task.

-The hypothesis \textbf{H2} is related to the task of Multi-Step Beta Reduction (MBR).
-This hypothesis suggests that the model is able to perform multiple reduction steps in lambda calculus, taking a normalizable $\lambda$-term, i.e., a $\lambda$-term that has a normal form, and transforming it into its normal form through multiple beta reduction steps.
+The hypothesis \textbf{H2} is that the model can perform multiple reduction steps in Lambda Calculus, taking a normalizable $\lambda$-term, i.e., a $\lambda$-term that has a normal form, and transforming it into its normal form through multiple beta reduction steps, following a normal order strategy.
+We call the task associated with this hypothesis the Multi-Step Beta Reduction (MBR) task.

-The primary focus of our research question is aligned with the second hypothesis.
-However, we chose to begin with an easier hypothesis as a starting point.
+The primary focus of our research question aligns with the second hypothesis.
+However, we chose to begin with a more straightforward hypothesis as a starting point.
 The first task is considered easier because it requires the execution of a single computational step, which is less complex than performing a full computation.
-This approach enables us to gradually build up our understanding and confidence before moving on to the more challenging second hypothesis.
+This approach helps us gradually build our understanding and confidence before moving on to the more challenging second hypothesis.

-To support these hypotheses, we generate several datasets for each of the tasks and use these datasets to train machine learning models.
-By training the models on these datasets, we will determine if the models are able to learn and perform the tasks associated with each hypothesis.
+To support these hypotheses, we generate several datasets for each of the tasks and use them to train machine learning models.
+By training the models on these datasets, we will determine if the models can learn and perform the tasks associated with each hypothesis.